oyar99/tabledy/projects/tabledy/README.md

-isResponsive  | Whether the table will support responsive templates | true hasExpandibleRow  | Whether the table will have an expandible row which can be defined with a responsive template | false data  | An observable of the data to display | columns  | An array of column descriptions | [] columnTemplates  | An array of ng-templates which should match the column description | [] columnWidths  | An array of widths (percentage) that each column will occupy | null responsiveTemplate | The responsive/expandible row template | null
+isResponsive  | Whether the table will support responsive templates | true hasExpandibleRow  | Whether the table will have an expandible row which can be defined with a responsive template | false data  | An observable of the data to display | columns  | An array of column descriptions columnTemplates  | An array of ng-templates which should match the column description columnWidths  | An array of widths (percentage) that each column will occupy responsiveTemplate | The responsive/expandible row template

 ## License